dhborus/1research/Workflow/RandomWorkflow.md

+### Upshot -- 05 April 2021

+Decided to stick with Mac -- muscle memory and ease of use (the "just works" factor).
+Now the issue will be whether Sarah's Mac can be a usable machine.

+Having trouble with autocomplete.bib, but I will ride it out.

 ### Thoughts on Linux Sun Apr  4 10:52:15 AM EDT 2021

 Slowly becoming more attuned to Linux and have solved some problems.
 Have, for instance, gone back to out-of-the-box keybindings.
 Will need to check exchange with Mac ecosystem, however.